 No one looked enthused.

-“Sons of the Horse, eh?
-Right, I’ll offer one gold.
-Two?”
+“And you call yourselves Sons of the Horse?
+Right, I’ll offer one gold.”

-Bal’taz followed the leaders gaze from the mere dragon to Varick.
+Bal’Taz followed the leader's gaze from the mere dragon to Varick.
 “I’m not letting him ride that thing.”

 The Rirorni in the area began nodding in approval and amazement.

-“Koma, find My-re.
-Find My-re.
-Find her!”
+“Koma, find My‑re.
+Find My‑re.
+Find her.”

 “Get him off!”
-Bal’taz screeched.
+Bal’Taz screeched.
 The other Rirorni were alerted.

 “Those brutes aren’t going anywhere,” the Rirorni horse captain said and motioned.
-The palace guards inverted their long spears to the blunt end in and began to close in around Varick and the mere dragon.
+The palace guards inverted their long spears to the blunt end and began to close around Varick and the mere dragon.

 Noticing the encroaching Rirorni, Koma picked up speed and charged a group.

 “He’s going to ram through the walls!”
-Bal’taz shouted.
+Bal’Taz shouted.
 “He’s going to escape!”

 “A hundred gold says he’s not.
-Those walls are fifteen feet thick, it’s not going through that,” the Rirorni captain said.
+Those walls are fifteen feet thick.
+It’s not going through that,” the Rirorni captain said.

 Koma charged the wall, head first.